Coat of arms of Chile: Transitory coat of arms

 Two years later, on 23 September 1819, a new project for a coat of arms was approved in the Senate.
 It was a dark blue field, with a column standing on a white marble pedestal in the middle.
 On top of this column, the new American world with the word "Libertad" (Liberty) over it.
-Above this sign, a five-pointed star, representing the Province of Santiago.
+Above this sign, a five-pointed star, representing the province of Santiago.
 Two similar stars, representing Concepción and Coquimbo, were at each side of the column.

 This combination of elements was surrounded by two small branches of laurel with their buds tied with a tricolor ribbon.
 Around this ribbon, the whole armory of the country was depicted in strict order: cavalry, infantry, dragoons, artillery and bombardiers.

 To complete the coat of arms, an indigenous man held it with his hands over his head, while sitting on an American cayman with one foot resting on the Horn of Plenty.
 The cayman had, in its jaws, the Lion of Castile, whose crown laid fallen on one side and was holding the ripped Spanish flag with its front paws.

-This coat of arms was used until 1834, when it was replace with another one very similar to the current one.
+This coat of arms was used until 1834, when it was replaced with another one very similar to the current one.